assassin990123/LixurProtocol/README.md

 Installation Instructions for PQCrypto:

+Pre-requisite: Before installing requirements.txt, rmove PQCrypto from the requirements.txt file on your computer.
 If you have previously installed the PQCrypto: Delete it completely off of your hard drive completely, restart your laptop and continue with the instructions

 1. Make sure you have Python 3.7.0 and uninstall all other versions of Python!
 Link: https://www.python.org/downloads/release/python-370/
 2. [[Download this ZIP file here]](https://drive.google.com/file/d/1ODfv9U8Q3nPfR4sjdmYc0ECGPISlLOeW/view?usp=sharing) Grab the two folders, extract it and move them to the following directory for Windows (or Mac/Linux Equivalent):
 C:\Users\(Your Windows Name)\AppData\Local\Programs\Python\Python37\Lib\site-packages